-- Students will be able to account for traditional and modern software development models and their relevance and suitability of different types of development projects.
+- Students will be able to account for traditional and modern software development models and their relevance and suitability of different types of development projects, including agile software development

-- Be able to efficiently implement knowledge from the program's core courses within a system development and project context.
+- Students will be able to efficiently implement knowledge from the program's core courses within a system development and project context

-- Software Engineering methodology and models: traditional (waterfall) versus modern (iterative and incremental) development methodologies, and their impact on project management.
+- Software Engineering methodology and models: plan-driven versus agile development methodologies, and their impact on project management (including Scrum)